Chapter 9.04

 Section 503.6 is amended to read as follows:

-Section 503.6 Vehicle Access Gates.
-Vehicle access gates or barriers installed across a fire apparatus access road shall be in accordance with the City’s Guidelines and Standards C.01 Emergency Fire Access: Roadways, Fire Lanes, Gates, and Barriers.
-The minimum width of any gate or opening necessary or required as a point of access shall be not less than 14 feet (4.27 m) unobstructed width.
+Section 503.6 Security Gates.
+Vehicle access gates or barriers installed across a fire apparatus access road shall be in accordance with the City's Guidelines and Standards C.01 Emergency Fire Access: Roadways, Fire Lanes, Gates, and Barriers.
+The minimum width of any gate or opening necessary or required as a point of access shall have at least fourteen (14) feet (4.27 m) unobstructed width.
 This minimum width may be increased depending on the length of the approach.
+Electric gate operators, where provided, shall be listed in accordance with UL 325.
+Gates intended for automatic operation shall be designed, constructed and installed to comply with the requirements of ASTM F2200.

 Section 505.1 is amended by adding Section 505.1.1 to read as follows: